pactus-project/pactus.org/docs/guide/learn-state-hash.md

 ## State hash

-In Zarb, merkle is used to verify the state of blockchain in each block.
-The state hash in each block is the hash of two merkle trees: accounts merkle tree and validators merkle tree

 In Zarb merkle is used to verify the state of blockchain in each block.
 The state hash in each block is the hash of two merkle trees: accounts merkle tree and validators merkle tree.